-As part of the debt reorganization, certain key financial covenants were set including; minimum cash, leverage ratio and limitation to capital expenditure.
-A waiver was obtained in March 2018 to offset the negative impact of the exchange rates and of the working capital requirements linked to the increased activity.
-As at December 31, 2018, the Company met its covenants.
+As part of the May 2017 debt reorganization, certain key financial covenants were set including minimum cash, leverage ratio and capital expenditure limit.
 In December 2018, a new set of covenants applicable to the year 2019 was agreed with the lenders.
-Nothing indicates that the Company will not respect its covenants going forward within the next 12 month period.
+As at December 31, 2019, the Company met its covenants.